 |Sony NEX-6« »||Y||stereo||mono||-||-||mini||2.0||Y||-||-||Sony NEX-6|

 |Sony NEX-5N« »||Y||stereo||mono||-||-||mini||2.0||-||-||-||Sony NEX-5N|

 It is notable that the A6500 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The NEX-5R does not feature such a mic input.

-The A6500 is a recent model that features in the current product line-up of Sony.
-In contrast, the NEX-5R has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the NEX-5R was succeeded by the Sony NEX-5T.
+Both the NEX-5R and the A6500 have been discontinued, but can regularly be found used on eBay.
+The NEX-5R was replaced by the Sony NEX-5T, while the A6500 was followed by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.

 So what is the bottom line?
 Is the Sony NEX-5R better than the Sony A6500 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Sony Alpha NEX-5R: